For freight brokers & 3PL carrier-sales reps4 vetting tools

 Drop in any MC number, DOT number, or 17-character VIN.
 The search bar at the top accepts all three and figures out which is which.

-The card resolves in place — no page navigation.
-Authority, fleet size, dormancy state, fraud signal count, and the composite carrier score render directly under the search.
+Hit Enter and you jump straight to that carrier's page — no intermediate screen.
+Authority, fleet size, dormancy state, fraud signal count, and the composite carrier score are all on the page when it loads.

 Check the MC, vet the carrier

-If the card looks good, hit "View full profile" for the deep view: lane footprint, inspection history, score breakdown, and the evidence behind every fraud flag.
+If the headline numbers look good, scroll the page for the deep view: lane footprint, inspection history, score breakdown, and the evidence behind every fraud flag.

 Frequently asked questions